bdpriddy/GettingAndCleaningData/README.md

 ---------------
 June 22, 2014
 -------------
-Per the project requirements, this R script does the following:
+Per the project requirements, the R script run_analysis.R does the following:
  1. Merges training and test sets collected by Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, and Luca Oneto from Samsung smartphone accelerometers at the Non Linear Complex Systems Laboratory, Universita degli Studi di Genova, Italy